My Story

 I was put to work selling cigarettes and cigars at my parents’ restaurant, Mah Jong Restaurant, on Long Island, New York.
 This is when I first learned how to calculate math.
 Cigarettes were 45 cents/pack.
 I was usually given a dollar bill and I had two quarters and a nickel ready to hand back over the counter.
 As I got a little more brazen, I would upsell (“if you want to buy a pack of Winstons, I can give you a cigar for 25 cents”).

 I got my first promotion when I turned six.
 My mother sent me to the bar to help put toothpicks into cherries, pineapple slices, onions, and olives.
 Had I been given a title; it would have been Barback – the person who assists the Bartender in maintaining smooth operations.
-I was pretty good at it because I was also asked to squeeze fresh lemons and oranges and stock the glassware on the lower shelves – easy to do when you are 3’6”.
+I was pretty good at it because I was also asked to squeeze fresh lemons and oranges and stock the glassware on the lower shelves – easy to do because I was 3’6” at the time.

 I graduated from the barstool and by the time I was eleven years old, I was thrust into the world of the South Seas when our restaurant became a Polynesian nightclub.
 I became an exotic hula dancer and a sword dancer during my teenage years.